-W = Withdrawal from a course within the first eight weeks.
+W = Withdrawal from a course within the first eight weeks for The King's College NYC students; within the first four weeks for King's Online students.
 Does not affect GPA.

-WP = Withdrawal after the eighth week with a passing grade.
+WP = Withdrawal after the eighth week with a passing grade for The King's College NYC students; after the fourth week for King's Online students.
 Does not affect GPA.

-WF = Withdrawal after the eighth week with a failing grade.
+WF = Withdrawal after the eighth week with a failing grade for The King's College NYC students; after the fourth week for King's Online students.
 Computed as an F in GPA.
 I = Incomplete grade-This grade converts to the grade earned within the extension granted (no more than six weeks after the end of the course); coursework not completed during this period is factored into the final grade as a zero.